mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 4. Measure the voltage across the resistor.
 Why is it $0\text{ V}$?

 5. Connect the resistor to the power supply and set the output to $10\text{ V}$.
 Use the DMM to measure the voltage across the resistor.
 Does the DMM agree with the display on power supply?
-Sketch a circuit diagram representing the arrangment of the supply, resistor, and DMM.
+Sketch a circuit diagram representing the arrangement of the supply, resistor, and DMM.

 <!--
 *** I was thinking of letting them flounder a bit here.
 The "correct" way I had in mind would be with the mini-grabbers.
 I think letting them try to be creative so that they can be told why it's a bad idea to jerry-rig connections.